StatisticalProgrammer2020/ph_elections_2022/README.md

 # Data-driven Campaign for the 2022 PH Elections
 This is a data-driven analysis for one of may favored presidential candidates, namely, Leni Robredo, in the upcoming 2022 presidential elections in the Philippines.
 The data is obtained from the House of Representatives' Legislative Information System or http://www.congress.gov.ph/legis/ through web-scraping using R and analyzed using various packages such as ggplot2 package to generate charts.

-Here are the variables obtained for the chosen candidate as well as other congressperson's information:
+Here are the variables obtained for the chosen candidate (Robredo, Leni.csv):

 1) **dates_filed**: Date of filling of house bill
 2) **house_bill_no**: House Bill No.